Applicants with international documents seeking to pursue an international degree may find the following information on this website:

 - Admission procedure: You learn how the application procedure works and which documents are required.

-- Educational contract: After successful admission, the educational contract can be drawn up.
+- Study contract: After successful admission, the study contract can be drawn up.

 - Admission to a study programme: Once the contract has been concluded and your original documents have been processed, you may enrol in your study programme.